Jacques85/Harmonic-Cursor-Example/README.md

 ![Image of Main UI](/readme_files/MainUI.PNG)

 Source code is provided in LabVIEW 2019 format.
-If you are using an earlier version you can find ilestrations in the Image_format folder.
+If you are using an earlier version you can find illustrations in the Image_format folder.